Neno0o/TFLite-Android-Helper/README.md

 # TensorFlow Lite Helper for Android

 This library helps in getting started with TensorFlow Lite on Android.
-Inspired by [TensorFlow Lite Android image classification example](https://www.tensorflow.org/lite/models/image_classification/android)
+Inspired by [TensorFlow Lite Android image classification example](https://www.tensorflow.org/lite/models/image_classification/android).

 This is an experimental library and subject to change.
 It's written entirely in [Kotlin](https://kotlinlang.org/) and powered by [TensorFlow Lite](https://www.tensorflow.org/lite/).

+The library provides helper class for Image Classification at the minimum usage.
+In future releases, the library may provide helpers for Object Detection and Smart Reply.

 ## Download
 Gradle